gravitational/teleport/docs/4.2/features/ssh_pam.md

 # Using Teleport with Pluggable Authentication Modules (PAM)

 Teleport SSH daemon can be configured to integrate with [PAM](https://en.wikipedia.org/wiki/Linux_PAM).
-T This allows Teleport to create user sessions using PAM session profiles.
+This allows Teleport to create user sessions using PAM session profiles.

 Teleport only supports the `account` and `session` stack.
 The `auth` PAM module is currently not supported with Teleport.